An alphabetical walk through the demo process, looking at everything from your initial intent to your eventual goals

 But protect yourself by copyrighting your material, and encourage your clients to do the same so that there will never be a dispute over rights, something that can cost a lot of money and lead to a lot of burned bridges.
 There’s a lot of information available at www.loc.gov/copyright/ where you can click on links for downloadable forms to register your opus, or just do it online.

 Variety or not?

 Multitalented folks often desire to show off their variety of talents on one demo, and in the process they create confusion.
-If you’re a player, a songwriter, a producer, and a writer of lyrics, think long and hard before you produce a CD-R that shows off examples of all those talents.
+If you’re a player, a songwriter, a producer, and a writer of lyrics, think long and hard before you produce a demo package that shows off examples of all those talents.
 Maybe you’ll find a worthwhile target, like that community college where they have a vacancy in the music department and would want you to use all your talents, from classroom to production studio.
 Fine, that’s a good reason to do it.
 But mostly you’re better off following the advice under ‘Aim,’ ‘Presentation,’ and ‘Targeting.’

 No wisdom comes to mind for these letters, except mother’s advice to “examine your zipper” before an important appointment. ’Nuff said.

 I wish Recording’s readers much luck and stamina in their efforts to land a demo where it leads to a profitable venture.
 Keep at it, wisely but tenaciously, since you gotta be in it to win it.